Heritage conservation in Canada

 In Canada, heritage conservation deals with actions or processes that are aimed at safeguarding the character-defining elements of a cultural resource so as to retain its heritage value and extend its physical life.
-Historic objects in Canada may be granted special designation by any of the three levels of government: the federal government, the provincial governments, or a municipal government.
+Historic objects and places in Canada may be granted special designation by any of the three levels of government: the federal government, the provincial governments, or a municipal government.

-The Heritage Canada Foundation acts as Canada's lead advocacy organization for heritage buildings and landscapes.
+The National Trust for Canada (formerly Heritage Canada Foundation) acts as Canada's lead advocacy organization for heritage buildings and landscapes.

 Federal level

 There are a number of heritage designations at the federal level for historic sites in Canada: